leeoniya/uPlot/docs/README.md

 Data disposal replaces retained columns with empty arrays while preserving the dataset structure, including mode-2 facets.
 It also releases ordinal index arrays and the internal `opts.data` copy.
 It does not mutate caller-owned arrays, clear the canvas, or reset scale bounds and extrema.
 A later `setData()` can supply new data for another render.

 Data disposal is for non-interactive charts such as sparklines.
 Cursor interaction, legend toggling, resize, pixel-ratio updates, and other data-dependent features must be disabled.
 The implementation does not enforce these restrictions yet.

 Manual data disposal must occur after rendering.
 Automatic disposal normally completes before `ready`, but retains data needed by pending render work.
+With `cache.data: false`, hooks must not call `setData()`.
 Plugins and callbacks can retain their own references, which this API cannot release.

 #### Cursor Marker Alignment